Kuiper belt: Hypotheses

 There is another comet population, known as short-period or periodic comets, consisting of those comets that, like Halley's Comet, have orbital periods of less than 200 years.
 By the 1970s, the rate at which short-period comets were being discovered was becoming increasingly inconsistent with their having emerged solely from the Oort cloud.
 For an Oort cloud object to become a short-period comet, it would first have to be captured by the giant planets.
 In a paper published in Monthly Notices of the Royal Astronomical Society in 1980, Uruguayan astronomer Julio Fernández stated that for every short-period comet to be sent into the inner Solar System from the Oort cloud, 600 would have to be ejected into interstellar space.
 He speculated that a comet belt from between 35 and 50 AU would be required to account for the observed number of comets.
 Following up on Fernández's work, in 1988 the Canadian team of Martin Duncan, Tom Quinn and Scott Tremaine ran a number of computer simulations to determine if all observed comets could have arrived from the Oort cloud.
 They found that the Oort cloud could not account for all short-period comets, particularly as short-period comets are clustered near the plane of the Solar System, whereas Oort-cloud comets tend to arrive from any point in the sky.
 With a "belt", as Fernández described it, added to the formulations, the simulations matched observations.
-Reportedly because the words "Kuiper" and "comet belt" appeared in the opening sentence of Fernández's paper, Tremaine named this hypothetical region the "Kuiper belt".
+Reportedly because the words "Kuiper" and "comet belt" appeared in the opening paragraph of Fernández's paper, Tremaine named this hypothetical region the "Kuiper belt".